Ethiopians: Early modern period

 Emperor Menelik II done major reformations to the country by the late 1890s: under his reign, Menelik extensively conquered the rest of kingdoms nearby region, while annexing the Tigray Province, ultimately formed the modern border of Ethiopia.
 His reign brought sharp solidification of the current Ethiopian national identity.
 The Battle of Adwa was a 1896 colonial resistance battle between the Ethiopian Empire led by Menelik and Kingdom of Italy led by General Oreste Baratieri, involving respective 100,000 and 17,700 troops, where Ethiopian armies decisively defeated them and secured sovereignty.

-The battle became signature national pride among Ethiopians, and beyond for Pan-Africanism.
+The battle became a signature national pride among Ethiopians, and beyond for Pan-Africanism.
 The Treaty of Addis Ababa (1896) settled an end of Italo-Ethiopian War, and modern border of Ethiopia was created as a background of ceased foreign external pressure against the sovereignty of Ethiopia.
 Ethiopia, along with Liberia, became the only independent African survivors against the European colonization.

 Current era

 Flag of Federal Democratic Republic of Ethiopia, since 1995.
 The star insignia indicates equality between nationalities of Ethiopia.

-An Italian occupation of Ethiopia following Second Italo-Ethiopian War brought legacy of ethnic marginalization of major ethnic groups: the Oromos, Amharas, Tigrayans, and Somalis.
+An Italian occupation of Ethiopia following Second Italo-Ethiopian War brought legacy of ethnic marginalization of major ethnic groups: the Amharas, Oromos, Tigrayans, and Somalis.
 Ethiopia underwent series civil clashes under communist military junta Derg.
 Ethnic nationalism and similar policies implemented by the Ethiopian Peoples' Revolutionary Democratic Front (EPRDF), which brought Ethiopia to ethnic federalist state since 1995, which was aimed to reduce internal ethnic conflicts and grant freedom of choice within every ethnic groups although, Ethiopia then faced more prolong internal conflicts and ethnic clashes in the 21st century.